getmash/mash-js/.changeset/lucky-frogs-talk.md

 "@getmash/client-sdk": minor
 ---

-Adds a modal iframe that gets mounted in hidden visibility with the ability to show via a modal open event.
+Adds a preboarding iframe that gets mounted in hidden visibility with the ability to show via open/close events